-- STA-1E: STA-1E Central Flow-way is offline for construction activities.
+STA-1E: STA-1E Central Flow-way is offline for construction activities.
 An operational restriction is in place in the Western Flow-way for post-construction vegetation grow-in.
 Online treatment cells are near target stage.
-The 365-day Phosphorus Loading Rate (PLR) for the Western Flow-way is below 1.0 g/m2/year (Figure S-1). - STA-1W: An operational restriction is in place in the Northern Flow-way for vegetation management activities.
-Treatment cells are near target stage.
+The 365-day PLR for the Western Flow-way is below 1.0 g/m2/year (Figure S-1).

+STA-1W: An operational restriction is in place in the Northern Flow-way for vegetation management activities.
+Treatment cells are above target stage.
 Vegetation in the Western and Eastern flow-ways is highly stressed.
-The 365-day PLRs for the Eastern, Western, and Northern Flow-ways are high (Figure S-1). - STA-2: Operational restrictions are in place in Flow-ways 2 and 4 for vegetation management activities.
+The 365-day PLRs for the Eastern, Western, and Northern Flow-ways are high (Figure S-1).

+STA-2: STA-2 Flow-way 3 is offline for a SAV recovery drawdown.
+Operational restrictions are in place in Flow-ways 2 and 4 for vegetation management activities.
 Online treatment cells are near target stage.
-Vegetation in Flow-ways 2 and 3 is stressed, and in 5 is highly stressed.
+Vegetation in Flow-ways 2 is stressed, and in 5 is highly stressed.
 The 365-day PLRs for Flow-ways 1, 4, and 5 are below 1.0 g/m2/year.
-The 365-day PLRs for Flow-ways 2 and 3 are high (Figure S-2). - STA-3/4: An operational restriction is in place in the Eastern Flow-way for post-drawdown vegetation grow-in.
+The 365-day PLR for Flow-way 2 is high (Figure S-2).

+STA-3/4: An operational restriction is in place in the Eastern Flow-way for post-drawdown vegetation grow-in.
 Treatment cells are near or above target stage.
 Vegetation in the Central Flow-way is highly stressed.
-The 365-day PLRs for the Central and Western Flowways are high (Figure S-2). - STA-5/6: Treatment cells are near or below target stage.
+The 365-day PLRs for the Central and Western Flowways are high (Figure S-2).

+STA-5/6: Treatment cells are near or below target stage.
 All treatment cells have highly stressed or stressed vegetation conditions.
 The 365-day PLRs for Flow-ways 1, 2, 6, 7, and 8 are below 1.0 g/m2/year, and the 365-day PLRs for Flow-ways 3, 4, and 5 are high.
 (Figure S-3).